Spiced Crock Pot Pinto Beans (No Soak, GF)

 • If you don’t like spicy pinto beans, feel free to omit the chipotle

 • Need to thicken your beans?
-When done, take some out of the slow cooker, mash them and return to the rest.
+Remove some from the slow cooker, mash them, and return to the rest.

 • Add salt at the end of your cooking time.
 Salting at the beginning may toughen the beans and increase the cooking time.
-Also, wait until the end to adjust other seasonings.
+Also, wait until the end to adjust other seasonings like salt and black pepper.

-• When reheating, you may need to thin them out by adding some more broth or other liquid.
+• You may need to thin them out when reheating by adding more broth or other liquid.

 • My beans took 9 hours in my Crockpot, but cooking time will vary depending on your slow cooker make and model and the age of your beans.
 Make sure to consult your manual for optimal cooking time.